Key facts and links to Government, University & College Guidelines regarding COVID-19

 - Gardens/Deer Park: These will remain open but please respect social distancing when using benches or picnic tables (other than for members of the same ‘household’).

 Please see the link below for full UPDATED guidance (4 July) on staying at home, going out and practicing social distancing.

 ** If you are concerned you may have the virus, please do the NHS self-assessment tool first: https://111.nhs.uk/covid-19.
 Please then call the porters to notify them - whether or not you plan to remain in College.
 DO NOT go to the Porter's Lodge.
 DO NOT go to the GP.
 If you are asked to self-isolate and are remaining in the College, we have a support team who can help you, so please tell the porters so we are informed and they can put them in touch with you.
 We can then provide guidance and support as well as check on you.**

 If you believe you or someone in your household have coronavirus please follow the guidance below:

 If you may have the virus, please DO NOT leave your house/room (except to get a test if necessary).
 The college have made provisions to support you if you need to completely self-isolate for any reason.
 Please contact the porters or welfare team if you need to do this.

-If you need to self-isolate, we have a group of supporters who can get you the essentials you may need and leave at your door, you should not need to go out.
+If you need to self-isolate, we have a group of supporters in College who can get you essentials such as food or prescriptions.
+They will leave items at your door, so you should not need to go out.
 We can give you all of the information you need to keep you and others safe and well.
 If you are self-isolating, please call or email the porters and email the welfare officer at welfare(AT)cam.ac.uk.